California College of the Arts Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At California College of the Arts, approximately 58% of students took out student loans averaging $10,288 a year.
 That adds up to $41,152 over four years for those students.

 How Much Money Do California College of the Arts Graduates Make?bachelor's degree recipients from California College of the Arts make around $37,200 per year during the early years of their employment.
-Unfortunately, this is 7% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+This is about 7% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of California College of the Arts